-The 4.0 release of the VERITAS File System is the last major release to support QuickLog.
+The 4.0 release of the VERITAS File System is the last to support Quicklog.
 The Version 6 disk layout does not support QuickLog.
 The functionality provided by the VERITAS Multi-Volume Support feature replaces most of the functionality provided by QuickLog.

-The following procedure describes how to convert from QuickLog to MVS.
-Unlike QuickLog, which allowed logging of up to 31 VxFS file systems to one device, MVS allows intent logging of only one file system per device.
+The following procedure describes how to migrate from QuickLog to MVS.Unlike QuickLog, which allowed logging of up to 31 VxFS file systems to one device, MVS allows intent logging of only one file system per device.
 Therefore, the following procedure must be performed for each file system that is logged to a QuickLog device if Version 6 disk layout is used.

-Note The QuickLog device did not need to be related to the file system.
+NOTE The QuickLog device did not need to be related to the file system.
 For MVS, the log volume and the file system volume must be in the same disk group.

+To convert from QuickLog to MVS

-- 1. Select a QuickLog-enabled file system to convert to MVS and unmount it.
+1. Select a QuickLog-enabled file system to convert to MVS and unmount it.

-- # umount myfs
+umount myfs

-- 2. Detach one of the QuickLog volumes from the QuickLog device that the file system had been using.
-This volume will be used as the new intent log volume for the file system.
+2. Detach one of the QuickLog volumes from the QuickLog device that the file system had been using.
+This volume will be used as the new intent log volume for the filesystem.

+'''

-- # qlogdetach -g diskgroup log_vol
+qlogdetach -g diskgroup log_vol

+'''

-- 3. Create the volume set.
+3. Create the volume set.

-- # vxvset make myvset myfs_volume
+vxvset make myvset myfs

-- 4. Mount the volume set.
+4. Mount the volume set.

+'''

-- # mount -F vxfs /dev/vx/dsk/rootdg/myvset /mnt1
+mount -F vxfs /dev/vx/dsk/rootdg/myvset /mnt1

+'''
-- 5. Upgrade the volume set's file system to Version 6 disk layout.
-See the VERITAS File System Installation Guide and the vxfsconvert(1M) and vxupgrade(1M) manual pages for information on upgrading VxFS disk layouts.

-- # vxupgrade -n 6 /mnt1

-- 6. Add the log volume from step 2 to the volume set.
+- 5. Upgrade the volume set's file system to Version 6 disk layout. - # vxupgrade -n 6 /mnt1 - 6.
+Add the log volume from step 2 to the volume set.

-- # vxvset addvol myvset log vol
+vxvset addvol myvset log_vol

 - 7. Add the log volume to the file system.
-The size of the volume must be specified.

-- # fsvoladm add /mnt1 log_vol 50m

-- 8. Move the log to the new volume.

-- # fsadm -o logdev=log_vol,logsize=16m /mnt1
+The size of the volume must be specified. - # fsvoladm add /mnt1 log_vol 50m - 8.
+Move the log to the new volume. - # fsadm -o logdev=log_vol,logsize=16m /mnt1

-Quality of Storage Service
+10 Quality of Storage Service

-The VERITAS File System allows the creation of a file system that spans multiple volumes, known as a multi-volume file system.
+The VERITAS File System allows you to create a file system that spans multiple volumes ,known as a multi-volume file system.
 The component volumes compose a volume set.
-See "Multi-Volume File Systems" on page 105 for more information.
+See "Quality of Storage Service" on page 155.
 On top of this basic capability is a set of services known as Quality of Storage Service (QoSS).

-Using different volumes can enhance performance for applications that access specific types of files by managing where the types of files are located.
-For example, if you have files that are infrequently accessed, you can place them on slower media that is relatively inexpensive, but which has a slower access time.
+Using different volumes you can enhance the performance of applications, that access specific types of files, using different volumes and managing where the types of files are located.For example, if you have files that are infrequently accessed, you can place them on slower media that is relatively inexpensive, but which has a slower access time.

-You can configure policies that automatically relocate files from one volume to another, or you can relocate files by running file relocation commands.
-You can think of the QoSS as having two parts:
+You can configure policies that automatically relocate files from one volume to another, or you can relocate files by running file relocation commands.The QoSS has two parts:

-- Relocation policies.
-Policies that you configure to determine which files to move to different component volume. - File relocation.
-The fssweep utility recursively examines a multi-volume file system searching for files that match configured relocation policies.
+- Relocation policies: Policies that you configure to determine which files to move to a different component volume. - File relocation: The fssweep utility recursively examines a multi-volume file system by searching for files that match configured relocation policies.
 After searching a file system, fssweep passes information about files that match policies to the fsmove utility.
 The fsmove utility reads a list of file names and locations that fssweep has created and relocates files based on that relocation list.

-Note VERITAS Quality of Storage Service is a licensed feature.
-You must purchase a separate license key for QoSS to operate.
+NOTE VERITAS Quality of Storage Service is a licensed feature.
+You must purchase a separate license key to enable the QoSS feature.
 See the VERITAS File System Release Notes for current product information.